galette/galettedoc/source/installation/unix.rst

 Linux/Unix
 ==========

-L'installation de Galette sous Linux pré-suppose uniquement que vous ayez l'accès à un terminal sur le serveur, et les autorisations nécessaires pour adapter les droits sur les dossiers.
+Installing Galette on Linux implies you have an access to the terminal on the server and required ACLs on directories.

-Par exemple, sous `Fedora <https://fedora-fr.org>`_, vous lancerez (en root) :
+As an example, on `Fedora <https://fedora.org>`_, you will run (as root):

 .. code-block:: bash

    # cd /var/www/galette/
    # chown -R apache:apache config data

-Sous `Debian <https://debian.org/>`_, on remplacera ``apache:apache`` par ``www-data:www-data``.
+Under `Debian <https://debian.org/>`_, we'll replace ``apache:apache`` with ``www-data:www-data``.

-Pour les systèmes protégés par SELinux, on entrera de surcroît :
+On SELinux enabled systems, we'll also add:

 .. code-block:: bash